Welcome to your library!

 The library offers the following:

-Reference service is provided by full time librarian with a Masters in Library and Information Science.
+Reference service is provided by a full-time librarian with a Masters in Library and Information Science.
 To contact email firstname.lastname@example.org

 MEMORIAL AND HONOR BOOKS: